 The world standard unit of measurement of weight is the kilogram (kg).
-Even in the USA, where imperial measurements of weight, distance, and volume are still in wide public use, those units are referenced to the metric SI system.
+Even in the USA, where imperial measurements of weight, distance, and volume are still in wide public use, those units are referenced in the metric SI system.

 So a pound (of weight) in the USA is not defined by another imperial measurement but officially as 0.45359237 kilograms.
-How we calculate kilogram mass was defined by the world’s scientists in 2019 to reference Planck’s constant, and removed its reference to a physical specimen.
+How we calculate kilogram mass was defined by the world’s scientists in 2019 to reference Planck’s constant and removed its reference to a physical specimen.

 If you remove gravity an object does not literally weigh anything, but its mass remains unchanged.
 When you weigh something you’re really measuring that object’s mass as it relates to this planet.
 So in effect, a load cell measures mass.
 But it is only relevant in terms of what it means here on earth.

 There are several basic technologies used within load cells, such as pneumatic load cells (often used in intrinsic safety applications).
-Hydraulic load cells do not require power and are therefore used frequently in remote, hard to access locations.
+Hydraulic load cells do not require power and are therefore used frequently in remote, hard-to-access locations.
 There are also piezoelectric load cells that provide a high-level (yet non-linear) output.

-You might even be using a strain gauge load cells based machine every morning without even realizing it.
+You might even be using a strain gauge load cells-based machine every morning without even realizing it.
 It might look something like this:

-While classic mechanical scales use a series of levers to distribute the applied weight and drive a spring connected to a mechanical dial, most of today’s digital models use multiple strain gage-based load cells to calculate your weight.
+While classic mechanical scales use a series of levers to distribute the applied weight and drive a spring connected to a mechanical dial, most of today’s digital models use multiple strain gauge-based load cells to calculate your weight.

 When you press your foot once on the measuring plate, the microcontroller “wakes up” and performs a zero offset calibration of the strain gages.
 The digital display then indicates 0.0 kg (or lbs), and it’s ready for you to step on and weigh yourself.

-In better digital bathroom scales, a strain gage based load cell is placed at each of the four corners of the scale.
+In better digital bathroom scales, a strain gage-based load cell is placed at each of the four corners of the scale.
 In fact, they are often built into the “feet” of the scale.
 Two of the load cells are positioned in tension mode and the other two are positioned in compression mode.

 When you step onto the scale, the microcontroller takes their outputs and converts them to an aggregate weight value in the selected unit of measurement, and displays that number on a gauge.
 Some models even employ a thermocouple to measure the ambient temperature and factor that into the equation, since strain gages are resistance-based sensors, and are affected by temperature.